 - A little bit of code that initializes the service worker and adds it to the app.
 You can consider it part of the service worker API, but I list it separately because for Blazor we need to hook JS Interop here so we can customize the installation prompt.

-In order to focus on building the app itself, we dogfood-ed our own components to better see how native components that work in a server-side Blazor app work in a WASM app.
-Everything went smoothly here, and the Telerik components are, indeed, production-ready and work the same way between WASM and Server scenarios.
+In order to focus on building the app itself, we dogfood-ed our own components to better see how native components that work in a server-side Blazor app work in a WebAssembly Progressive Web App.
+Everything went smoothly here, and the Telerik components are, indeed, production-ready and work the same way between WebAssembly and Server scenarios.

 We used the following key things for a financial app: